On buses and trains, Venezuela opposition leaders protest Maduro

 "Our message will reach all those Venezuelans who have expressed a desire for a different country, but who have to go out and get their daily bread to help their family."

-Mejia said that employees of the capital's subway, which has for years been closely controlled by the ruling Socialist Party, made announcements over loudspeakers warning of delays due to "a group of opposition sympathizers."
+Mejia said that employees of the Caracas subway system, which has for years been closely controlled by the ruling Socialist Party, had made announcements over loudspeakers warning of delays due to "a group of opposition sympathizers."

-Maduro's critics say he is seeking to forge dictatorship through a legislative superbody known as a constituent assembly to be elected on July 30 in a vote opposition leaders say is rigged in favour of the Socialists.
+Maduro's critics say he is seeking to forge a dictatorship through a legislative superbody known as a constituent assembly that is to be elected on July 30 in a vote that opposition leaders say is rigged in favour of the Socialists.

-Maduro, who was elected after the death of his mentor Hugo Chavez in 2013, says the protests are an effort to overthrow him and blames the opposition for scores of deaths.
+Maduro, who was elected after the death of his mentor Hugo Chavez in 2013, says the wave of protests is an effort to overthrow him and blames the opposition for the scores of deaths.
 He says the constituent assembly will help the country escape a crippling economic crisis.

-Authorities confirmed two more student deaths at protests on Thursday.
-Luis Vera, 20, was crushed by a car in the oil region of Zulia, while Jose Gregorio Perez was hit in the face in the mountain state of Tachira, the public prosecutor's office said.

 Another group of deputies boarded city buses that run through Caracas and nearby cities and explained to passersby their view that the constituent assembly "formalises the dictatorship."

-Activists also organised a 6 a.m. visit to the National Electoral Council, which the opposition accuses of favouring Maduro's government, to put up posters with messages such as "CNE accomplice of the dictatorship."
+Activists also organised a 6:00 a.m. visit to the headquarters of the National Electoral Council, which the opposition accuses of favouring Maduro's government, to put up posters with messages such as "CNE accomplice of the dictatorship."

-It was the first time during the current wave of demonstrations that protesters were able to reach the institution.
-Previous marches to the headquarters were blocked by security forces.
+It was the first time during the current wave of demonstrations that protesters were able to reach the doors of the institution, because previous marches to the headquarters have been blocked by security forces.

-U.S. Vice President Mike Pence held up Venezuela on Thursday as a prime example of what happens when democracy is undermined and urged Latin American leaders to condemn its government, comments Maduro described as nauseating.